Beaverton Academy of Science and Engineering: 2012–2013

+2016–2019

 In 2016, the School of Science and Technology (SST), an accredited high school initially located beside Merlo High School, moved next door to the Health and Science school to occupy the 2 left-most side halls of the campus.
 Student attending classes at SST had the option of taking crossover classes with HS2.

 In 2019, it was decided by the district that due to limited budgeting, SST and HS2 would merge to become one entity known as the Beaverton Academy of Science and Engineering, thus making the 2019-2020 school-year the last year that the two schools would be officially separate entities.
-From 2020-2021 and onward, the school was officially recognized as BASE, dawning new colors, blue and gold, and a new mascot, a Phoenix.
+From 2020 to 2021 and onward, the school was officially recognized as BASE, dawning new colors, blue and gold, and a new mascot, a Phoenix.

 Academics

-Health & Science School is an option school; students opt out of their neighborhood school and are entered into a lottery for one of the limited spots at the school.
-As of 2013 it had an achievement index rating from the state of 56 and a rating of below average.
-Enrollment for the 2012 to 2013 school year was 687 students.
+Beaverton Academy of Science and Engineering is an option school; students opt out of their neighborhood school and are entered into a lottery for one of the limited spots at the school.
+As of the 2022-2023 school year it had an on time graduation rating of 100% from the state.
+Enrollment for the 2022 to 2023 school year was 811 students.

 The high school adheres to a rigorous dual credit program that is incorporated into the Expeditionary Learning curriculum.
 Students have the opportunity to earn college credit in math, biomedical science, engineering, foreign language and science courses through OIT (Oregon Institute of Technology), PCC (Portland Community College) and PSU (Portland State University).